zebscripts/AFK-Daily/.wiki/Specific.md

 11. Install AFK Arena in Bluestacks and make sure you have your account set up.
 12. Now it's finally time to try and run the script by executing `bash deploy.sh` again.

 If everything worked as expected, you should see the game restart and then play on it's own and attempt to do daily stuff for you!
-From this point on, all you have to do to run the script again is open a terminal inside the AFK-daily folder and the running `bash deploy.sh`.
+From this point on, all you have to do to run the script again is open a terminal inside the AFK-daily folder and then run `bash deploy.sh`.

 <hr>